5th Floor, Brigade Towers,

 Hyderabad - 500032,

 In the European diabetes care devices market, Germany accounted for approximately 21.9% of the total market value in 2019.
-The Diabetes care device market in Germany is expected to register a CAGR of more than 8% during the forecast period.
+The diabetes care device market in Germany is expected to register a CAGR of more than 8% during the forecast period.
 Germany is one of the developed countries and advanced in terms of healthcare facilities.
-Technologies, such as continuous glucose monitoring and insulin infusion pump, are getting adopted rapidly in Germany than the other developing countries.
+Technologies, such as continuous glucose monitoring and insulin infusion pumps, are getting adopted rapidly in Germany than the other developing countries.
 Moreover, the reimbursement policy and the pricing policy are highly regulated, which drive the market and increase the adoption rate of new and advanced technologies.
-The roll-out of many new drugs, increasing international research collaborations in technology advancement, and increasing awareness about diabetes among the people are some of the market opportunities for the market players in the German diabetes care device market.
+The roll-out of many new drugs, increasing international research collaborations in technology advancement, and increasing awareness about diabetes among the people are some of the market opportunities for the players in the German diabetes care device market.

 The study provides a detailed analysis of the diabetes care devices market in Germany and includes market share, size, forecast, and industry overview.

 Report scope can be customized per your requirements.
 Click here.